The knowes, howes and barrows around the Ring of Brodgar

 What this meant, however, was that the saga account was taken as proof that the mounds were “the tombs of the early Scandinavians”.
 [5]

-Thomas had little doubt that “Earl Havard was buried beneath one of the Stenness tumuli”.
+In 1851, for example, Lt Thomas had no doubt that “Earl Havard was buried beneath one of the Stenness tumuli”.
 [5]

-The discovery of the remains within Plumcake mound were subsequently regarded as confirmation of a Viking presence on the Ness – although we now know they probably date from the Bronze Age.
+The discovery of human remains within Plumcake mound was subsequently regarded as confirmation of a viking presence on the Ness – although we now know they probably date from the Bronze Age.

 Fresh Knowe

-Fresh Knowe was targeted for investigation by Farrer at the same time he opened the Plumcake mound.
+Farrer initially targeted Fresh Knowe for investigation in 1854, at the same time he opened the Plumcake mound.
 Despite “a very considerable cut” made into the north end, nothing was found.
 [7]

 An opinion prevalent at the time was that the mound was nothing more than the pile of earth and stone – made from the material removed during the digging of the Ring of Brodgar’s ditch.

-Petrie strongly disagreed, noting instead there was “evidence of far more care in its construction than was likely to be expended on a mere heap of rubbish”.
+Petrie strongly disagreed, arguing that there was “evidence of far more care in its construction than was likely to be expended on a mere heap of rubbish”.
 [7]

-Again, its title is fairly modern, presumably coined because of the mound’s location beside the freshwater loch.
+Again, the mound’s title is fairly modern, presumably coined because of the mound’s location beside the freshwater loch.
 In 1851, Orcadian George Petrie does not give it a name – referring to it simply as the elliptical mound.

-Writing in 1892, George Marwick, from the neighbouring parish of Sandwick, referred to it as “Farrar’s Knowe” (sic) because of the “gentleman of that name [who had] opened it some years ago.”
+Writing in 1892, George Marwick, another Orcadian, from the neighbouring parish of Sandwick, referred to it as “Farrar’s Knowe” (sic) because of the “gentleman of that name [who had] opened it some years ago.”
 [9]

 South Knowe